 How to set up phone call conversion tracking

-To set up call conversion tracking in Google, you first need to have an AdWords account.
+To set up call conversion tracking in Google, you first need to have an Ads account.
 You also need an active call extension or call-only ad with a Google forwarding number.
 (See which countries support Google forwarding numbers.)

 Google has detailed step by step instructions for setting up call conversion tracking, but the basic process entails the following: